MuSAELab/modulation_filterbanks/README.md

 ftype1:         filterbank type for 1st FFT (default 'linear')
 ftype2:         filterbank type for 2nd FFT (default 'linear')
 ```
+Notice that parameters are set to default as optimal values found for speech processing.
+For more description, please refer to the related paper (scroll down to this page :))

 # Background
 Spectrograms have been widely used as the time-frequency representation of a speech signal.
 However, environment noise can overlap in both time and frequency, thus making spectrograms sub-optimal.
 The modulation spectrogram, in turn, captures the rate-of-change of frequency components thus becomes favored for in-the-wild speech analysis.